NiryoRobotics/pyniryo/docs/source/examples/examples_basics.rst

 ---------
 | You may not have fully understood how to move the robot and use
- PyNiryo and that is totally fine because you will find more details on next examples page !
+ PyNiryo and that is totally fine because you will find more details on the next examples page !
 | The important thing to remember from this page is how to import the library, connect
  to the robot & call functions